gustavoerivero/venecodollar/README.md

   </table>
 </div>

-Venecodollar is a Typescript library that provides two asynchronous methods to obtain a JSON object with the different values that the dollar has assumed in bolivars.
+Venecodollar is a TypeScript library that provides two asynchronous methods to obtain a JSON object with the different values that the dollar has assumed in bolivars.
+This library is useful for JavaScript or TypeScript projects that need to obtain updated information about the exchange rate of the dollar in Venezuelan bolivars.

 ## Installation